 We are pleased to announce that the registrations for the upcoming courses starting in January are open.

-Please check the information about the courses here.
+Please find the information about the upcoming courses for the Winter term 2021 and the form to register online here.

 The CCT Team

 The Phuntsok Namgyal Ling Foundation is happy to announce that you now can listen to Lama Jigmé through Podcasts!

 With the new “Tea break with Lama Jigmé”, Tibetan Buddhist teacher, Lama Jigmé Namgyal, shares inspirational Podcasts covering various Buddhist teachings to help everyone develop mindful living.

 Phuntsok Namgyal Ling is a Non-Governmental Organization (NGO) registered in the Netherlands.
 Our goal is to acquire a piece of land in Europe and build a Buddhist centre as a place for studies and practices.
 Your support will contribute to this goal.

 One-off donors will get access to paid Podcasts for 30 days from the date of donation.
 After 30 days those podcasts will be locked again.
 Monthly subscribers will be able to access all Podcasts as long as the subscription is active.

 Check it out: https://ko-fi.com/phuntsoknamgyalling

 If you want to join, we recommend you to first register an account on Ko-fi before accessing the Podcast or donate (https://ko-fi.com/account/register).